kiehozero/Focloir/planning/testing/TESTING.md

 9. Had some whitespace showing underneath the footer because of the Materialize row tag that I'd used inside it, so I moved this up to the footer tag and it resolved the issue.

+10. On mobile view any buttons I used within a pub or review card are supposed to change from text to an icon view, Because I initially used an id property identify them, jQuery was only changing the first item returned from the database.
+I amended the items inside the Jinja loop to use a class property instead and all returned items changed.

 ## Outstanding Issues

 1. The Materialize datepicker currently allows for a user to publish a review on a date in the future.
 While their